 In this Division, unless the contrary intention appears —

-“Barrow Island lease” means the petroleum lease dated 27 February 1967 granted under the former provisions and registered as Number 1H and named “Barrow Island” pursuant to those provisions;
+Barrow Island lease means the petroleum lease dated 27 February 1967 granted under the former provisions and registered as Number 1H and named “Barrow Island” pursuant to those provisions;

-“Barrow Marine lease” means so much of the Petroleum lease dated 27 February 1967 granted under the Petroleum Act 1936 2 and registered as number 2H and named “Barrow Marine” pursuant to that Act as is not included in the adjacent area as defined in section 4 of the Petroleum (Submerged Lands) Act 1982 or in the adjacent area as defined in section 5 of the Petroleum (Submerged Lands) Act 1967 of the Commonwealth;
+Barrow Marine lease means so much of the Petroleum lease dated 27 February 1967 granted under the Petroleum Act 1936 2 and registered as number 2H and named “Barrow Marine” pursuant to that Act as is not included in the adjacent area as defined in section 4 of the Petroleum (Submerged Lands) Act 1982 or in the adjacent area as defined in section 5 of the Petroleum (Submerged Lands) Act 1967 of the Commonwealth;

-“commencing day” means the day on which this Division commences;
+commencing day means the day on which this Division commences;

-“former provisions” means the provisions of the Petroleum Act 1936 2;
+former provisions means the provisions of the Petroleum Act 1936 2;

-“lessee” means the lessee for the time being under the Barrow Island lease;
+lessee means the lessee for the time being under the Barrow Island lease;

-“operations to which this Division applies” means any works or operations authorised or required to be done within the State under or pursuant to a prescribed instrument or under the former provisions;
+operations to which this Division applies means any works or operations authorised or required to be done within the State under or pursuant to a prescribed instrument or under the former provisions;

-“prescribed instrument” means a permit to explore or licence to prospect issued under the former provisions, authorising the holder thereof to prospect for, or explore for, petroleum in an area which is within the State;
+prescribed instrument means a permit to explore or licence to prospect issued under the former provisions, authorising the holder thereof to prospect for, or explore for, petroleum in an area which is within the State;

-“variation agreement” means the agreement a copy of which is set forth in the Schedule to the Barrow Island Royalty Variation Agreement Act 1985.
+variation agreement means the agreement a copy of which is set forth in the Schedule to the Barrow Island Royalty Variation Agreement Act 1985.

 [Section 128 amended by No. 113 of 1985 s.
 6; No. 90 of 1987 s.
 5.]